astra-vision/PODA/README.md

   <img src="./images/uncommon.png/" style="width:75%"/>
 </p>

-# PØDA for Object Detection
+# PODA for Object Detection
 Our feature augmentation is task-agnostic, as it operates on the feature extractor's level.
-We show some preliminary results of PØDA for object detection.
+We show some results of PØDA for object detection.
 The metric is mAP%
 <p align="center">
   <img src="./images/PODA_for_OD.png/" style="width:75%"/>
 </p>